 You take this further using the special DEFINE can one step group: (?
-(DEFINE) (? 'subrout ine 'regex)).
+(DEFINE) (? 'subroutine' regex)).
 While this looks like a conditional that references the non-existent group DEFINE containing a single named group "subroutine", the DEFINE group is a special syntax.
 The fixed text (?(DEFINE) opens the group.
 A parenthesis closes the group.
 This special group tells the regex engine to ignore its contents, other than to parse it for named and numbered capturing groups.
 You can put as many capturing groups inside the DEFINE group as you like.
-The DEFINE group itself never matches match.
-The anything, and never fails completely ignored. to It is regex foo(?(DEFINE)(?'subroutine'skipped))bar matches foobar.
+The DEFINE group itself never matches match. anything, and never fails It is completely ignored.
+The to regex foo(?(DEFINE)(?'subroutine'skipped))bar matches foobar.
 The DEFINE group is completely superfluous in this regex, as there are no calls to any of the groups inside of it.